ChristianoBraga/notes-on-tdd/intro/intro.md

   illustrate DSL with functional programming usefulness.

-* The issues raised here may be moved to a higher level of abstraction to represent buiness processes and their refinement into code.
+* The issues raised here may be moved to a higher level of abstraction to represent business processes and their refinement into code.

 * There is off the shelf technology to support this approach.